 Ocean View’s next initiative will focus on visible learning and teacher clarity.
 Education researcher and author of “Visible Learning” John Hattie describes teacher clarity as “the importance to clearly communicate the intentions of the lessons and the success criteria.”
 His research revolves around identifying criteria that impact student learning and achievement--from home television access to time on task; from participation in music programs to school size.
 His research helps pinpoint which factors are truly at play in a child’s education.

 Emphasizing teacher clarity means setting clear learning intentions, which “describe the skills, knowledge, attitudes and values that the student needs to learn.
 Teachers need to know the goals and success criteria of their lessons, know how well all students in their class are progressing, and know where to go next.”
 The district has introduced these concept to educators and received positive feedback.
 “The visible learning strategy has helped me to think more about how to teach and think about my purpose.
 I see a direct link between using this strategy and student achievement,” said English Teacher Melissa Toland.

-Ocean View introduced Chrome Warrior at the beginning of the school year in August 2016, in an effort to offer flexible professional development that could be used by teachers at varying skill levels.
+Ocean View introduced Alludo at the beginning of the school year in August 2016, in an effort to offer flexible professional development that could be used by teachers at varying skill levels.
 Since then, over 100 of 120 teachers have participated in the surf-themed game, TIDE.

 As a 1:1 K-8 district, OVSD wanted a differentiated PD experience with options and challenges for all teachers, based on their knowledge and experience.
 TIDE offers a number of initiative-aligned games, such as achieving your Level 1 or 2 Google certification or critical thinking and student voice badges.